davidhuynhgit/BCC_LMS/README.md

 ### 4. Operational Implications
 - **Collection Management**: Increase investment in popular children’s series, picture books, and adult paperbacks while sustaining nonfiction for adults.
-- **Community Engagement**: Develop programs/events for young aldult readers to lift engagement in this underrepresented group.
+- **Community Engagement**: Develop programs/events for young adult readers to lift engagement in this underrepresented group.
 - **Language Resources**: Maintain allocations for European and Asian languages to serve diverse communities.
 - **Branch Investment**: Prioritize accessibility upgrades (car parks, wheelchair access, meeting spaces) in underperforming branches to increase usage.
 - **Balanced Scheduling**: Borrowing activity is strong throughout the day, with mornings being peak and afternoons moderate.
 Afternoon coverage is still important, but resource allocation can be slightly lighter compared to mornings.